flinker-app/docsfx/docs/ifc-viewer-data-extension-for-power-bi.md

 1. Click **Apply Changes** if Power BI does not start loading automatically.

 > [!NOTE]
 > The initial load can take several minutes (or longer for very large models) while the IFC API processes and optimizes the model for Power BI.
-Once the API has finished processing and the optimized data is stored in the report, subsequent opens or refreshes load much faster.
+Once the API has finished processing and the optimized data is stored in the report, subsequent opens load much faster.

 ### When to choose IFC API